Viplove0114/jarvis-GPT/README.md

 2. Use a Hybrid mode where the most credit-intensive tasks are executed locally for free and the rest is done online.
 3. Install Vicuna and run OFFLINE mode only with limited performance.

-### GENERAL: For how long will this project be updated?
-Right now (April 2023) I'm working almost non-stop on this.
-I will likely take a break in the summer because I'll be working on my thesis.

-If you have questions you can contact me by raising an Issue and I'll do my best to help as soon as possible.
 <p align="right"><i>Viplove<i></p>